mzakariaz/side-projects/code-alongs/StatQuest/logistic-regression-in-r-clearly-explained/README.md

 - [**Credits**](#credits)

 ## **Introduction**
-This project is a code-along of the video [*Logistic Regression in R, Clearly Explained!!!!*](https://www.youtube.com/watch?v=C4N3_XJJ-jU), published by StatQuest on Tuesday 18 December 2018.
+This project is a code-along of the video [*Logistic Regression in R, Clearly Explained!!!!*](https://www.youtube.com/watch?v=C4N3_XJJ-jU), published by StatQuest on Thursday 26 July 2018.
 The code is found in the `logistic-regression-in-r-clearly-explained.r` file, located in the current directory.

 ## **Credits**
 All of the sources (e.g. videos, images, articles) used to help build this project are cited in the links below: